ECMAScript Specifications

 was made more precise, reducing the amount of cases that result in an ES2017 (ES8)

-ECMAScript 2020, the 11th edition, introduced the integers ; host -populated object available in Modules that may contain contextual information about the Module; as well as adding two new syntax features to improve working with “nullish” values (undefined or null ): nullish coalescing, a value selection operator; and optional chaining, a property access and function invocation operator that short-circuits if the value to access/invoke is nullish.
+ECMAScript 2020, the 11th edition, introduced the iterator for all match objects generated by a global regular expression; integers ; host -populated object available in Modules that may contain contextual information about the Module; as well as adding two new syntax features to improve working with “nullish” values (undefined or null ): nullish coalescing, a value selection operator; and optional chaining, a property access and function invocation operator that short-circuits if the value to access/invoke is nullish.

 matchAll